 Airbnb stays are a popular way to experience the comforts of home while traveling.
 After years of hotel-only vacations, we rented our first Airbnb on a social distancing vacation.
-I found renting an Airbnb to be very different from booking a hotel, so I’m sharing tips we learned after booking our first Airbnb experiences.
+I found renting an Airbnb to be very different from booking a hotel, so I’m sharing tips we learned after booking our first few Airbnb experiences.

 Search For Your Preferred Airbnb

 When searching for your first Airbnb, enter a destination, number of guests, and preferred dates.
 If your dates are flexible you can skip picking specific days.
 After providing this information you’re provided a list of potential Airbnb rentals.

 I find the map view is the best way to begin the initial search.
 Often Airbnb will expand the search area further than I prefer to find an available property.
 This means looking at the list view wastes time looking at Airbnb stays outside of my desired location.
 Swipe through the available properties on the bottom of the map or move the map and tap on property price bubbles to find out more information.

 Read Airbnb Guest Reviews

 Airbnb guest reviews are a great way to learn more about the property and hosts.
 More reviews means better overall evaluation of the property.
 Another key way to find well reviewed and reliable hosts is to filter your first Airbnb stay to those hosted by “superhosts”.

 Airbnb Superhosts are experienced hosts with a high level of customer service.
 Once a person becomes an Airbnb Superhost, they are re-evaluated four times a year to ensure they continue to provide exceptional customer experiences.
 You can identify Superhosts by a small badge located near their picture or the words Superhost in the listing.